How to Decide on Travel Insurance

 What if the airline, cruise line or travel supplier cancels your flight, cruise, tour, etc. due to COVID-19?
 Generally, there’s no coverage under the insurance policy.
 However, you can you contact the company that canceled the trip to seek a refund.
 In most cases, you may be eligible for an insurance premium refund or a travel insurance voucher.

 Most carriers that offer trip cancellation insurance have some varying degree of these coverages, so it’s best to carefully review the policy with a knowledgeable broker.

 Pete, who’s been on three international trips in 10 months, says the biggest challenge is that every country has its own rules and restrictions when it comes to vaccinations and testing.
 It gets even more complicated if you have a lay-over in another country on the way to your destination.
 He recommends working with a travel agent.
 “A lot of people got away from working with travel agents, but they keep up with the rules and can help get you the paperwork you need,” he says.

 Our suggested approach is to decide what costs you’re willing to absorb if something goes wrong, thereby saving money on the premium, and purchase insurance for potential situations that would really cause a financial bite.
 Of course, the rub of buying insurance is that you hope you never need to use it!

 For more information and to compare prices and coverages, visit online travel insurance brokers, such as Insuremytrip, Squaremouth and ITG Worldwide.
-Then consult your registered investment advisor to help you determine the right insurance for you.
+Then consult your wealth manager to help you determine the right insurance for you.
 Bon voyage!